Global stocks, oil slump on weak jobs data

 The JPMorgan Global Purchasing All-Industry Output Index of about 20 countries showed declines in April from March.

-Benchmark Brent crude in London fell to three-month lows around $113 a barrel, its steepest weekly fall since December, after the weak jobs report.
-Brent's slide took three-day losses to more than 5 percent.
+The benchmark 10-year U.S. Treasury note rose 15/32 in price to yield 1.88 percent, and the 30-year U.S. Treasury bond gained almost a full point in price to yield 3.07 percent.

-While the downbeat data weighed, traders said a combination of less-definitive factors - from confusion over margin changes to the breach of the 200-day moving average - compounded selling.
+Benchmark Brent crude in London fell to three-month lows around $113 a barrel, on course for its steepest weekly fall since December, after the weak U.S. jobs report.

 U.S. crude settled down $4.05 at $98.49 a barrel.